 There is nothing original about the content of mindfulness of course.
 It isn’t a new invention, and doesn’t claim to be.
 It is instead a new framing for various ancient ideas which weren’t clicking with most people in their prior guises.
 Just like fake meat, it’s an old idea made new through clever repackaging.

 As you can see, rearticulating old ideas is a pretty profitable strategy.
-In fact you might argue that it’s even better than being truly original, since the ideas are pre-tested.
-They’ve been proven to work for some people, so it’s quite probably they’ll work for others too.
+In fact, you might argue that it’s even better than being truly original, since the ideas are pre-tested.
+They’ve been proven to work for some people, so it’s quite probable they’ll work for others too.
 I remember around the turn of the millennium that there was a trend for converting Shakespeare plays into teen movies.
 What a great idea.
 No need to think of a new story; just steal from the best and dress it in a different outfit.
 It worked for The Lion King, and it worked for them too.

-As the likes of Oatly show, there’s a lot potential for brands in the rearticulation technique.
+As the likes of Oatly show, there’s a lot potential for building brands in the rearticulation technique.
 All you really need to do is:

 - Connect that product with a new audience or culture who might in principle be interested in it under a different guise

 - Then simply rearticulate it for them; put it in their language

 The key factor is the weak / limited articulation of the original concept.
 You couldn’t play this game with, say, gyms, because the root idea is too popular and well understood – you’d have to genuinely innovate instead.
 But you could perhaps play it with something like Weight Watchers, which represents a solid core idea with very hard limits on its appeal in its current guise.
 (After writing this I checked, and yes, a brand called Noom is already attacking this one with their product differentiation).